somhi/jtframe/doc/compilation.md

 foo    | cores      | container for core foo hdl    | cores/foo  | HDL files for core foo ver    | cores/foo  | verification files.
-A folder for each test bench doc    | root       | documentation rom    | root       | ROM files used for simulation.
-MRA scripts mra    | rom/mra    | MRA files
+A folder for each test bench cfg    | cores/foo  | configuration files (macro, RTL generation...) doc    | root       | documentation
+rom    | root       | ROM files used for simulation.
+MRA scripts and .toml files mra    | rom/mra    | MRA files

 Each core can list the files that uses with a file called `jtcore.qip` (like jtgng.qip for the GnG core) or with a YAML file called `game.yaml`